You need dog training help.... but from where? private lessons? public classes? dog training books? dog training videos?

 Dog training videos show the trainer and dog in action so you can copy what you see and hear.

 Many people like to learn visually, by watching training techniques in action.
-With a video, you can see the trainer's body language, you can hear his tone of voice, you can even read the emotions he projects for the dog's benefit.
+With a video, you can see the trainer's body language and hear his tone of voice.
+Then you can try to copy those with your own pup.

 The problem is, if you watch a bunch of random videos from random trainers, you end up with random results.
-Most of those videos are even recommending the wrong training methods.
+It's not a complete training program, and most of those trainers are recommending the wrong ("positive only" or "purely positive") training methods.
 They're a waste of your time.